• Skip to main content

 11. Death.

-Without the Dental Malpractice Insurance coverage, you may not be able to defend yourself and harm your hard-earned reputation.
+Without Dental Malpractice Insurance coverage, you may be unable to defend yourself and harm your hard-earned reputation.

 Types of Dental Malpractice Insurance